chakravala/Grassmann.jl/docs/src/algebra.md

 ```
 Although fully generalized, the implementation in this release is still experimental.

-## Symbolic coefficients by declaring a scalar algebra
+## Symbolic coefficients by declaring algebra

 Due to the abstract generality of the code generation of the `Grassmann` product algebra, it is easily possible to extend the entire set of operations to other kinds of scalar coefficient types.
 ```julia